zubairashfaque/Road-Traffic-Accident-Classification/README.md

 ## License <a name="license"></a>

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute this project according to the terms of the license.

+For details, please review the [LICENSE](LICENSE) file.

 ## Acknowledgements <a name="acknowledgements"></a>

-- The sentiment analysis algorithm is based on the Deep Learning approach.
-- Streamlit is used for creating the user interface.
-- NLTK is used for text preprocessing.

 ## Contact Information <a name="contact-information"></a>